scitokens/scitokens/README.rst

 The ``token`` method makes a request to the generator to create a serialized token for the specified payload.
-Users can also retrieve a parsed token by calling the ``parsed_token`` method, which returns a SciToken object corresponding to the payload.
+Users can also retrieve a parsed token by calling the ``parsed_token`` method, which returns a SciToken object corresponding to the token.
 The object contains the decoded token data, including the claims and signature.

 Decorator
 -------------